VisualFP/docs/SA/concept_questionnaire/concept_questionnaire.typ

     #question("Were you able to understand the meaning of the boxes and arrows?")
     #question("Do you find the concept nice to look at?")
     #question("Could you imagine teaching functional programming using this vizualization?")
+    #question("Could you imagine how the concept scales to more complex expressions?")
     #question("Do you have any suggestions for improvement or general comments on the concept?")
   ]
 ]